YizhuoWu/Ladybug/README.md

 # Authors
-Jiashuo Liu - Initial work
+-Jiashuo Liu - Initial work
-Yizhuo Wu - Initial work
+-Yizhuo Wu - Initial work
-Yunlu Ma - Initial work
+-Yunlu Ma - Initial work
-Wenyu Ouyang - Initial work
+-Wenyu Ouyang - Initial work

 See also the list of contributors who participated in this project.